anayflima/immersive-NeRF-api/README.md

 Be sure to update the --checkpoint with your ckpt file from ./logs/<experiment_name>/<ckpt>

-### Transfer to VR
+### Transfer to Web-Based VR
 ###### In order to transfer our scene to the VR, you need to use both outputs from the rendering in the previous step (rendered images in --savedir, rendered_angles.json).
-These outputs must then be added to the ./nerf/data/ directory to view the scene in VR.
+These outputs must then be added to the ./nerf/data/ directory to view the scene in VR with A-Frame.

 Then, you have to run the [add_padding.py](https://github.com/anayflima/immersive-NeRF-api/blob/main/add_padding.py) file to add padding to the images to mantain aspect ratio, and run the  [map_json.py](https://github.com/anayflima/immersive-NeRF-api/blob/main/map_json.py) file to  map the images to degree rotations.
 Finally, host a localhost from the index.html file located at the root repository.
+* Note that the **index.html** file uses **A-Frame** – which is a framework built on top of Three.js and WebXR – to enable quick rendering of the NeRF scene with an XR rig that is HMD agnositc

 ### References:
 * [Original NeRF](https://www.matthewtancik.com/nerf)